nicofraisse/piano-quiz/README.md

 # Piano quiz

 Test your perfect/relative pitch!
-Select a difficulty, or create your own awesome quizzes and share them with your friends!
+Play the existing games, or create your own awesome quizzes to share with friends!